 Yes, this is a handmade birdhouse based on Sheffield’s brutalist icon Park Hill.
 It’s a design you’ll love or hate, but I know enough of you love it for it to make the cut in this guide.

-A practical addition to your garden, a talking point and something unique to you as each one is handmade. £65 is the price.
+A practical addition to your garden, a talking point and something unique to you as each one is handmade.
+In the sale too, at £48.75.

 44. Palm Springs house necklaces by Finest Imaginary